frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 A unique key is a field or a set of fields that are required to have unique logical values in each row in the table.
 It is directly modeled on the concept of unique constraint in SQL.

-The `uniqueKeys` property, if present, `MUST` be an array.
+The `uniqueKeys` property, if present, `MUST` be a non-empty array.
 Each entry in the array `MUST` be a `uniqueKey`.
 A `uniqueKey` `MUST` be an array of strings with each string corresponding to one of the field `name` values in the `fields` array, denoting that the unique key is made up of those fields.
 It is acceptable to have an array with a single value, indicating just one field in the unique key.

 An example of using the `uniqueKeys` property: